 The warm old-fashioned is perfect for really chilly days when a cold drink just won't do.
 It's the same great cocktail as the classic old-fashioned, it's simply topped off with a little warm water.

-This recipe came from Maker's Mark and the bourbon—with its distinct wheat profile—is a nice choice for a warm drink.
+This recipe uses bourbon, which is a nice choice for a warm whiskey drink.
 Accenting it with the customary old-fashioned ingredients like a bitters-soaked sugar cube, orange, and cherry is a really nice touch.
 And, as soon as that hot water hits the mix, the flavors open up, melt together, and leave you with a soothing beverage that rivals any hot toddy.

 Gather the ingredients.

 Place a sugar cube in the bottom of an old-fashioned glass and saturate it with 3 dashes of bitters.

 Add the orange slice, cherry, and a splash of soda.
 Muddle thoroughly.
 Remove the fruit remnants.